matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 To beat **Conway's Law**, we must execute the **Inverse Conway Manoeuvre**.
 This is the deliberate leadership act of designing your team structure to force the desired software architecture to emerge.

 We execute this manoeuvre using [**Team Topologies**](https://teamtopologies.com/key-concepts), a framework for organisational design that optimises for fast flow and sustainable cognitive load.
-It provides the exact structural patterns required to scale this safely.
+It provides the exact structural patterns needed to scale this safely.
 Following this framework, we disband the functional silos entirely.

 In their place, we create **Stream-Aligned Teams**.
 This is the primary team type in **Team Topologies**: a cross-functional group empowered to deliver value continuously without handing work off to other departments.
 We assign one **Stream-Aligned Team** to own a single **Bounded Context** entirely end-to-end.

 Because these teams own the full stack of their domain, they do not hand off code to an Ops team; they build, test, and run it themselves.
-This eliminates the translation tax and the endless waiting caused by tossing Jira tickets back and forth.
-It empowers teams with the authority to actually make decisions.
+This cuts the translation tax and the endless waiting caused by tossing Jira tickets back and forth.
+It empowers teams with the authority to make decisions.

 ## Step 4: Pave the Road